darkoverlordofdata/doran/readme.md

 Doran packages are cmake modules shoved into bower format.
 Doran scans the src folder to build a file list, using it to generate a CMakeLists.txt file to drive build via cmake.

-    the intention is that this is a prototype. but it works too well. re-writing in vala requires replacements for both bower and liquid.coffee
+    the intention was that this is a prototype. but it works too well. re-writing in vala requires replacements for both bower and liquid.coffee

+At this point, doran is experimental, and is just used to package my own projects.

+## Bower?
+Yeah, I know.
+Don't use bower.
+I'm not actually storing anything in bower.
+I'm using it as a transport mechanism that re-routes back to github via the registry folder in the doran project.

+## link
+in doran package folder, such as doran-zerog:

+    PS C:\Users\darko\Documents\GitHub\doran-zerog> bower link

+then in project

+    PS C:\Users\darko\Documents\GitHub\my-cool-demo> doran install --link zerog

+Doran will install package as a link to local copy of zerog.
+This makes it easy to update zerog.

-### Install
+## Install
     $ git clone git://github.com/darkoverlordofdata/doran
     $ cd doran
     $ npm install . -g

-### component.json
+## component.json
     name
         project name
     template